alexkernphysiker/FitGen/README.md

 	Genetic/equation.h
-'EquationSystem' is a class representing a system of equations that have a function defined on ParamSet in the left part and a number in the right part.
+'EquationSystem' is a class representing a system of equations that have a function defined on ParamSet in the left part and one more function in the right part.
 'EquationSolver' is a class inheritting 'AbstractGenetic' that finds the most optimal ParamSet for such system of equations.